The Definitive Electric Bike Troubleshooting Guide

 Check the On/Off Switch

 The on/off controller is responsible for activating the other electric bike parts and components.
 If your e-bike has a controller, it may be faulty.
+Don’t panic.
+Just follow our electric bike troubleshooting guide to fix it.
 First, turn it to the “on” position.
 If you get no response, or if it only works intermittently, it may need replacement.
 A controller may fail for numerous reasons, including damage to the internal power supply, weather damage, or poor contact with the wiring.

 Open the panel.
 Look for signs of physical damage, weather decay, and loose wiring.
 Also, try turning it on, and see if it runs hot or cold.
-If it’s visibly damaged, or if you’re unable to repair it by tightening up loose wires, consider replacing.
+If it’s visibly damaged, or if you’re unable to repair it by tightening up loose wires, consider replacing the part.

 If you keep your e-bike outdoors in hot temperatures, try bringing it inside and letting it cool for a few hours.
 If your throttle feels loose, it may be damaged.
 If all else fails, you may also seek the expert opinion of a knowledgeable bike mechanic.